Common Basement Inspection Failures in South Jordan

 Why Basement Inspections Fail?

-The purpose of basement inspections is to ensure code compliance and safety.
+The purpose of basement inspections is to ensure Utah code compliance and safety.
 Inspectors adhere to stringent requirements set by local laws.

 Common Reasons for Failure: